AgoRapide/AgoRapide/README.md

 AgoRapide populates object properties through a general Property collection eliminating the need for specific setters and getters for each and every property.

 ## Validating properties is a repetition:
 Validation (and cleaning up of user input) in AgoRapide is data driven and may be be injected at any stage, when parsing user input, when communicating with other systems or when reading from database.
-In general the validating logic is given as System.Attribute-properties for the corresponding enum describing a property meaning it is easily "within reach" everywhere in the code.
+In general the validating logic is given as [System.Attribute](https://msdn.microsoft.com/en-us/library/system.attribute(v=vs.110).aspx)-properties for the corresponding enum describing a property meaning it is easily "within reach" everywhere in the code.

 ## Writing unit tests, examples, tool tips and documentation is a repetition:
 AgoRapide combines all these tasks into one.
 Once you have documented your enums then everything else follows automatically.